 Using the concept of photography and or artwork, students will select an image from a portfolio of published images.
-By reflecting on the chosen visual content, you write a reflective paper on what you see, how you feel about, and your perspectives of global issues and implications for the role of business and business leaders in relation to the selected image.
+By reflecting on the chosen visual content, you write a reflective paper on what you see, how you feel and your perspectives of global issues and implications for the role of business and business leaders in relation to the selected image.
 It's up to you how to interpret the image.
 The only criteria is to relate your interpretation of the image back to global issues and / or international business.
 This is a creative assignment.

 This is an "open" project - there are no set rules.
-The only criteria is that the writing has to reflect a global issue or international management issue of theme of your choice.
-You should consider writing in first person format.
+The only criterion is that the writing has to reflect on a global issue or international management issue of theme of your choice.

-Requirements:
+Criteria/ Requirements:

-- Because this is a reflexive and creative piece of writing, there is no set page limit requirement or style guide.
+- You must select one image and include that in your submission. - Because this is a reflexive and creative piece of writing, there is no set page limit requirement or style guide.
 Typical length is between 4 - 10 pages long.
-You can follow the style guide under Written Deliverables but this is not mandated. - You can supplement this assignment using multi-media if you wish (not mandatory) - You must select one image and includes that in your submission.
+You can follow the style guide under Written Deliverables but this is not mandated. - You can supplement this assignment using multi-media if you wish (not mandatory). - Due date/ time: 11:59pm on the day before Week 8 class.